timmyclean/Pewlett-Hackard-Analysis/README.md

   - It would be beneficial to look at the lenght of a PH career in relation to salary.

 ## Conclusion
 Overall with the updates made to the Database system and integrating new tools will be very beneficial to PH.
-These in the long run will help streamline work, and better distrubute resources to areas that can help the bottom line with greater positive effect.
+These in the long run will help streamline work, and better distrubute resources to areas that can help the bottom line with greater positive effect.d